 Another important point is to understand that WordPress website maintenance does take some time.
 The same goes for coding any themes or plugins yourself.
 Time is not free, even if you don’t pay any $.

-For my websites, all the costs are covered thanks to monetization (without commercialization 🙂 ).
+For my websites, all the costs are covered thanks to monetization (without commercialization 🙂 ), but it means I’m depending on the good will of the monetization corporation (Mediavine), and the good will of the search engines (Google).
 I have devoted a whole article to the topic of: How to monetize a website?